 The College of Nursing has been educating men and women for the practice of professional nursing since 1950.
-The College offers undergraduate and graduate programs leading to a Bachelor of Science in Nursing (BSN), a Master of Science in Nursing (MSN) and a Doctorate of Nursing Practice (DNP).
+The College offers undergraduate and graduate programs leading to a Bachelor of Science in Nursing (BSN) a Doctor of Nursing Practice (DNP) and a Doctor of Philosophy (PhD).
 For further information on graduate programs, see the Graduate Bulletin.

 At the completion of the program, the student will have met all major requirements for the Bachelor of Science in Nursing.
 The traditional graduate of the nursing program also will have met the academic eligibility requirements for taking the national licensing examination for registered nurses (NCLEX).

-- use basic organizational and leadership skills to facilitate high quality nursing care;
+- Assume basic organizational and leadership roles in the provision of high quality nursing care;

-- identify the impact of healthcare policy, economics, and regulatory environments on the delivery of patient care and nursing practice;
+- Demonstrate understanding of the impact of health care policy, finance and regulatory environments on patient care and nursing practice;

-- use communication and collaboration skills across disciplines and settings to optimize patient outcomes;
+- Use interprofessional communication and collaboration skills to optimize patient health outcomes;